ziyoung/better-wilcom-docs/wilcom-docs/Modifying/transform/Scale_objects_numerically.md

 ## To scale objects numerically...

-1Select the objects or design to scale.
+1. Select the objects or design to scale.

-2In the Property Bar, either:
+2. In the Property Bar, either:

 - Enter an exact height and width, or
 - Enter the new height and width as a percentage of current dimensions.